-Competition among graduates is increasing so those with good business/organisational skills could look for jobs in training administration as an alternative starting point, and then progress into a training and development role.
+Competition among graduates is increasing.
+If you have good business or organisational skills, you could look for jobs in training administration as an alternative starting point, and then progress into a training and development role.

 If you're unable to find a paid summer placement to gain relevant work experience, try approaching employers about shadowing.
 Since this is unpaid and does not require specific training time they may be more willing to agree to it.

-Another alternative is carrying out some voluntary work though it may be difficult to find relevant opportunities.
+Another alternative is carrying out voluntary work though it may be difficult to find relevant opportunities.

-There are opportunities for training and development officers/managers in a wide range of private and public employment sectors, as well as in organisations of all sizes.
+There are opportunities for training and development officers or managers in a range of private and public employment sectors.
 These include:

-Opportunities also exist in commercial training organisations, like information technology training providers and personal development training organisations.
+Opportunities also exist in commercial training organisations, such as information technology training providers and personal development training organisations.